 You might not realize that there is an oxygen concentrator out there that is a better match for you than the one you have now, simply because you haven't heard of it yet.
-The Respironics SimplyFlo is one of the newest and most unique oxygen concentrators on the market at the moment, and this might be the oxygen concentrator that you've been waiting for.
+The Respironics SimplyFlo is one of the newest and unique oxygen concentrators on the market at the moment, and this might be the oxygen concentrator you've been waiting for.

 Just like any other oxygen concentrator, you can't just buy it without considering both your lifestyle needs and your oxygen needs.
 Here are a few reasons why the SimplyFlo might be right for, and reasons you might want to stick with something else.

 Do you need your oxygen concentrator only at night?

 If you need to use oxygen therapy at night only, or if you use it mostly at night when you are stationary, this is an excellent concentrator for you.
 Getting a portable oxygen concentrator just for nighttime use might not be the most practical thing to do since portable concentrators are usually more expensive, and when a portable oxygen concentrator has continuous settings, it also has pulse dose settings.

 This is also a great alternative if you even need oxygen flow during the night because of sleep apnea symptoms, or if you need a special sleep mode.
 Considering your individual needs for something like sleep apnea, you might be able to bypass the need for a CPAP machine with the SimplyFlo.